Eridiah/SkyrimCraft/README.md

   <li><b>Alpha 0.2: The Weaponry Update</b>: All Weapons will be added to Minecraft</li>
 </ul>

+Currently, the only person working on this mod is myself, Eridiah.
+If you are interested in helping speed up the development of this mod, whether it be through texture creation or model design, please let me know <a href="mailto:eridiahmods@gmail.com">here</a>.

-The mod is currently under development, so if you find any bugs or glitches, please let me know through modding email: <a href="mailto:eridiahmods@gmail.com?Subject=Bugs%20And&20Glitches">eridiahmods@gmail.com</a>
+The mod is currently under development, so if you find any bugs or glitches, please let me know through my modding email: <a href="mailto:eridiahmods@gmail.com">eridiahmods@gmail.com</a>.